-Do not use the mute function as an off switch as the hearing instrument still draws battery current in this mode.
+Do not use the mute function as an off switch as the hearing instrument still draws current from the battery in this mode.

 Tamper-resistant battery door (optional)

 To keep the battery out of reach of infants, small children and people with learning difficulties, a tamper-resistant battery door should be used.